LucasMatuszewski/udemy-intro-to-git/README.md

 > Most of developers use and remember only about 7 GIT commands,
 > and have to check on internet how to do something rare, like REVERTING GIT REPO.

+If You want to go back to some point and continue development from this point (canceling some part of writen code, e.g. if it havent work) we can REVERT to some old commit ID and commit it again to start working with this old version:

+> git revert --no-commit 0766c053..HEAD
+> git commit
+This will revert everything from the HEAD back to the commit hash, meaning it will recreate that commit state in the working tree as if every commit since had been walked back.
+You can then commit the current tree, and it will create a brand new commit essentially equivalent to the commit you "reverted" to.

+(The *--no-commit* flag lets git revert all the commits at once- otherwise you'll be prompted for a message for each commit in the range, littering your history with unnecessary new commits.)

+This is a safe and easy way to rollback to a previous state.
+No history is destroyed, so it can be used for commits that have already been made public.